Boeing AH-64 Apache: Indian Army

-On 12 June 2018, the U.S. Department of State approved a possible Foreign Military Sales (FMS) to India for six more AH-64Es and associated equipment in an estimated $930 million deal.
+On 12 June 2018, the U.S. Department of State approved a possible Foreign Military Sale to India for six more AH-64Es and associated equipment in an estimated $930 million deal.
 The U.S. Defense Security Cooperation Agency notified Congress for approval.
 In February 2020, another six for the Indian Army were ordered, including weapons, equipment, and training; deliveries are planned to begin in 2023.
-These attack helicopters are often interlinked with squadrons of indigenous HAL Prachand attack helicopters.
+These helicopters are often interlinked with squadrons of indigenous HAL Prachand attack helicopters.

+In August 2022, it was reported that the Army has made a case to purchase the remaining 11 Apache of the 39 helicopters that was originally sanctioned by the Cabinet Committee on Security.
+It was under this approval, that the IAF and IA acquired 22 and six AH-64s in September 2015 and February 2020, respectively.

 On 1 January 2024, senior Army officials told India Today that the Indian Army Aviation Corps is expected to induct the first batch of Apache helicopters in the February–March timeframe.
 This is would enable the army to protect its tanks on the battlefield when the Air Force fleet is unavailable.
 They would be deployed to Jodhpur, near the India–Pakistan border, enhancing the security of the area against Pakistani tanks.
 On 15 March 2024, Army Aviation Corps raised the 451 Army Aviation squadron at Jodhpur which will operate Apaches.
 The induction of the first batch of three Apaches was scheduled in May 2024, with the rest by July 2024.
 However, until August 2024, no Apaches were delivered to the Army.

-Citing delays due to supply chain issues, as of September 2024, the first batch of three Apache helicopters was to be delivered by the following December–January followed by the next 3 within another few months.

-As of July 2025, the Defence Minister of India Rajnath Singh after communicating with U.S. Defense Secretary Pete Hegseth confirmed that the first batch of Apache helicopters from the US was to be delivered by July 15 followed by the next batch by November 2025.
-The helicopters are to be assigned for anti-armour and air assault roles.
-As of 17 July, the first batch of helicopters were to arrive in India on 21 July with the rest to be delivered by the end of the year.
 The first three helicopters, sporting the desert camouflage, arrived in India's Hindan Air Force Station on 22 July onboard a US cargo aircraft.

-On 30 October, a commercial An-124 aircraft (tail number: UR-82008), with its operating base at Leipzig airport landed at Mesa Gateway Airport.
-The aircraft transported India's last batch of three helicopters to East Midlands Airport on 1 November.
-However, on 8 November, the aircraft was brought back to Mesa Airport after Turkey refused airspace permission for the An-124 citing complications with the plane owners.
-Later, all units were unloaded and towed away.
-Meanwhile, the first batch is in Nashik, Maharashtra which hosts the Indian Army Aviation Training School to train crews.
-They will be eventually stationed at Nagtalao Army Aviation Base, Jodhpur.
+The helicopter entered service with the Army and saw its maiden deployment during Exercise Maru Jwala on 11 November 2025.

+The final batch was received at Hindan Air Force Station on 17 December 2025 and is now expected to be inducted into service in the same month following final assembly, joint inspection and completion of formalities.
+They will be eventually stationed at Nagtalao Army Aviation Base, Jodhpur, after joining 451 Army Aviation Squadron.
+In April 2026, Indian Army Apaches conducted live firing drills using their cannons and AGM-113 Hellfire missiles during Exercise Brahmastra.